mitsuhiko/unix-ipc/README.md

 [`Handle`](https://docs.rs/unix-ipc/latest/unix-ipc/struct.Handle.html) abstraction you can also send any object across that is convertable into a unix file handle.

+The way this works under the hood is that during serialization and deserialization encountered file descriptors are tracked.
+They are then sent over the unix socket separately.
+This lets unassociated processes share file handles.

+If you only want the unix socket abstraction you can disable all default features and use the raw channels.

 ## Example

 ```rust